OVERVIEW OF DISPUTE RESOLUTION

 Make your own decisions

-In the Collaborative practice process, emphasis is placed on reaching agreement, rather than having to ‘battle it out in Court’.
+In the Collaborative practice process, the emphasis is placed on reaching an agreement, rather than having to battle it out in Court’.

 In Collaborative practice, you and your ex-partner and your lawyers will work together to share information and to arrive at solutions through a series of meetings.
 Your lawyer will never negotiate deals without your active participation.
 A major benefit of Collaborative practice is that you and your ex-partner can each contribute to the compromised agreements that you make together, instead of having to settle with a decision imposed upon you by the Court.